datavaluepeople/prefect_deployment_experiment/README.md

 ```

 It is then possible to run the healthcheck flow from the prefect-docker-deployment repo with the commands:
-- For all new terminals run `source .venv/bin/activate`
+- For all new terminals run `source .venv/bin/activate` if using `venv`
 - In a new terminal start the orion server `prefect orion start`
 - In a new terminal start the agent: `prefect agent start -q "docker_experiments"`
 - In a new terminal apply the deployment: `python deploy_healthcheck_from_different_repo.py`